rapid7/metasploit-framework/GSoC-2022-Project-Ideas.md

 ### HTTP-Trace enabled login scanners

-Current login scanners are not enabled to support the HTTP-Trace options, this options is current exposed in the `Exploit::Remote::HttpClient` mixin and not availabe in scanner logins.
+Current login scanners are not enabled to support the HTTP-Trace options, this options is current exposed in the `Exploit::Remote::HttpClient` mixin and not available in login scanners.
 This functionality would aid module writers in debugging and testing initial module implementations as well as enable end users to provide more verbose details for error reports.
 Changes to enable this support will need careful validation and testing as a large number of modules would be potentially impacted by the revision.

 Size: Medium
 Difficulty: 3/5